Head of the Imperial House of Brazil: Dynastic question 1908

-Vassouras Branch (Cadet-Line)
+Vassouras branch

 As the current Head of the Vassouras Branch Bertrand also has no children and has never been married, if Bertrand dies, the leadership will pass to his nephew Prince Rafael Antônio, who is the son of his late brother Antônio João of Orléans-Braganza and who holds the legitimate title of Prince Imperial of Brazil, as heir presumptive to his uncle.
 Antônio João, Rafael's father, had 4 children: Prince Pedro Luiz, Amélia Maria, Rafael Antônio and Maria Gabriela.
 Antônio's first son, Prince Pedro Luiz, died on Air France Flight 447, and was fourth in the line of succession when he died, Antonio's second daughter, Amélia Maria, was committed to resign her dynasty rights and the Brazilian princely title upon her marriage, although this is not legally allowed by Brazil's monarchical constitution without parliamentary approval.
 Antonio's last daughter, Maria Gabriela, is third in line to the throne and head the Imperial House.

 Currently, Eleonora de Ligne is fourth in line to head the Imperial House of Brazil, she married the head of the House of Ligne of Belgium, Michel, Prince of Ligne, with whom she had two children: Princess Alix and Henri Antoine, Crown Prince of Ligne.

-Petropolis Branch (Direct-Line)
+Petropolis branch

 For others, the person who succeeded by right to Isabel Leopoldina at the head of the imperial house was her son Pedro de Alcântara, Prince of Grão-Pará, considering the instrument of resignation signed by him null and void.
 After the death of Pedro de Alcântara (1940), his son Pedro Gastão (until 2007) and his grandson Pedro Carlos of Orleans-Braganza would have risen successively.